French doors can change any space, but getting the width right is crucial.

 | Design Options | Unlimited: custom sizes, materials, glass types, finishes, hinged or sliding setups | Limited stock styles and sizes |

 | Installation | More complex: may require reframing, reinforcements, or custom jambs.
-Openings must be plumb and square. | Straightforward in standard openings |
+Openings must be plumb and square. | clear in standard openings |

 Popular French Door Designs and Styles